larsensong/-Elimu-E-Learner/README.md

 GET: Returns information about the registered user(username,, github link, email )

 /api/<user>/project:
-GET: eturns a list of all projects submitted by the user
+GET: Returns a list of all projects submitted by the user

                   Author